It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Magic Kingdom’s Jungle Cruise usually offers a seasonal overlay for the holiday season, temporarily becoming the Jingle Cruise.

-• The attraction typically closes briefly in either late October or early November to prepare for the seasonal change
+• The attraction may close briefly in either late October or early November to prepare for the seasonal change (if work is not done “instantly” on a single night)

 • The Jingle Cruise operates for most of November, all of December, and part of January

-• The ride briefly closes again in early January to return the ride to normal
+• The ride may briefly close again in early January to return the ride to normal (if work is not done overnight)

 • The Jungle Cruise reopens shortly thereafter